Mini Project 2: Math Quiz App

 challenge_id = len(challenge_data)

-assoc_id = len(assoc_data) - Next, we update the Questions data frame and the Challenges data frame.
-Compare the variable inside the list on the right hand side with the field name of the Google Sheet in respective worksheet.
+assoc_id = len(assoc_data) - Next, we update the Questions DataFrame and the Challenges DataFrame.
+Compare the variable inside the list on the right hand side with the field names in respective worksheets.

 question_data.loc[question_id] = [question_id, expression, answer]